LudusRD/PyPoker/README.md

 # PyPoker
-Poker made on python with a discord used as a "server"
+Poker made on python with "insert webbserver which approves" used as a "server"